andrewrgarcia/andrewrgarcia/README.md

 ---

-I build and ship production software — full-stack systems and the AI infrastructure underneath them — and before that, forecasting for Peru's Central Bank and teaching CS at the university level.
+I build and ship production software — full-stack systems and the infrastructure underneath them — and before that, forecasting for Peru's Central Bank and teaching CS at the university level.
 The tools below aren't side projects collecting dust; they're things I built because the existing option broke under real use, and then kept maintaining because people other than me started depending on them.

 ## Philosophy